Yogurt: Numerous Health and Anti-Ageing Benefits

 Yogurt, a name of Turkish origin, has enjoyed a reputation as a health food for centuries.
-Ancient Persians and Middle Eastern nomadic tribes are believed to have invented it as a means to preserve the goodness of milk.
+Ancient Persians and Middle Eastern nomadic tribes are believed to have invented it as a means to preserve milk.

 The health-enhancing and restorative powers of yogurt have been known for centuries.
 Historians confirm that Genghis Khans armies relied on yogurt to keep them healthy throughout their extensive conquests.